 In my curriculum unit I plan to have my third-grade students read about the lives of these three important Latin American women from very different walks of life.
 Biography is the ideal genre by which they can learn about the courage of these women in meeting the challenges of their times and the creative contributions they were able to render to their societies.
 The great appeal of biographies as a pedagogical tool is in their ability to make history come alive for young readers.
 Written like fiction, often with dramatic action and excitement, these stories feature factual accounts of real events and real people whom we can admire and emulate, or abhor, and about whom we can seek further information in other sources.
 Biography is also an ideal introduction to the study and appreciation of 'foreign' cultures.

 I have gathered numerous reference sources on the lives of Kahlo, Menchú and Mistral.
 Using these sources, I have written simple but interesting biographies appropriate for the age group I teach.
 Using a "think-along" format (used by the Steck-Vaughn Company), I have inserted key-questions at regular intervals in the texts that I have composed.
 This will encourage young readers-as Dr. Roger Farr, program author of

 writes-to take "think breaks" as they read.
 Thus, while reading these biographies in small group settings, students are encouraged to regularly to pause, think, and discuss the text they are reading.
 In this way, active reading-strategies of thinking along while reading are reinforced.

 I have developed extension activities in this unit that will help students respond meaningfully to their reading in both oral and written ways.
 They are called upon to compare and analyze what they have read and to more closely examine the subject's traits, challenges, achievements, and important life events.

-(Recommended for Language Arts, Reading, and Social Studies, grades 2-5.)
+(Developed for Language Arts, Reading, and Social Studies, grade 3; recommended for Language Arts, Reading, and Social Studies, grades 2-5)